buildpacks/rfcs/text/0000-migrate-tests-from-slevine-spec.md

   - Add `t.Parallel()` where `spec.Parallel()` was used
 - Validate tool output on the 5 smallest files
 - Establish CI gate: `go test -v -count=5 -race ./...`

+The tool is written once and reused (unchanged, or with minor per-repo tweaks) for every other buildpacks repo listed above.

 ### Phase 2: Small and Medium Files (5-7 days)
 - Apply the transformation tool to the ~70 files under 500 lines